 Troubleshoot theme

 An outdated incompatible theme version can also cause the white screen of death error.
 If the problem persists after deactivated all of your website plugins, you should replace the current theme with a default theme.
-If the theme really causes the issue, you should be able to access the WordPress dashboard.
+If the theme causes the issue, you should be able to access the WordPress dashboard.
 Switch the current theme with a default WordPress theme.